mmitch/stack-calc/README.md

    two lists will create something like a *cross product* consisting of nested lists.

+ - `{ … }` creates a block.
+In a block, operations are not evaluated during parsing - only groups are.
+Subgroups will be evaluated normally.
+This will be used to create named functions, but this is /not yet implemented/.

 The implicit initial main stack is a normal stack (`( … )`): It is evaluated and it's top value is returned.